mprenditore/markdown-cv/index.md

 - PC repairing
 - Help desk to customer for software update
-- Virus detection and removal: PC scanning using various Virus/Malware tools, in case of unknown virus I proceeded analysing the operating system to search for anomalies, elaborate of results, removed it/them and sent a report to antivirus companies
+- Virus detection and removal: PC scanning using various Virus/Malware tools, in case of unknown virus I proceeded analyzing the operating system to search for anomalies, elaborate of results, removed it/them and sent a report to antivirus companies
 - OS installation on PCs (Windows and various GNU/Linux distro) with custom post installation batch/bash scripts for software installation and configuration

 <!-- ### Footer